 Global network-connected ATM’s (Cirrus, Plus) can be found in most larger cities these days.
-Your best bet for cash is money from an ATM machine (better rate than currency exchange office or bank).
+By far your best bet for cash is getting from an ATM machine (better rate than overseas or airport currency exchange, hotels, and is the same as local bank without the language difficulty).
 But you’ll also typically be charged a foreign exchange fee by the Chinese bank, as well as a fee from your own bank (so withdraw the maximum amount, which in many ATM’s is RMB 2,500 — some 3,000).
 Up to 20,000 RMB allowed per day per person.

 Many ATM’s from bigger Chinese banks will accept major credit cards (Visa, MasterCard, Maestro, Cirrus, & AmEx).
 Also note that most ATM’s in China are located inside banks or shopping centers so are not accessible 24 hours/day.

 - Agricultural Bank of China